SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 The default is to implement message driven consumers, but when you wish to control the rate at which messages are processed, you might want to use a synchronous consumer.

 ### Consumer Groups

-While the publish-subscribe model makes it easy to connect applications through shared topics, the ability to scale up by creating multiple instances of a given application is equally important.
+While the publish-subscribe model makes it easy to connect microservices through shared topics, the ability to scale up by creating multiple instances of a given service is equally important.
-When doing so, different instances of an application are placed in a competing consumer relationship, where only one of the instances is expected to handle a given message.
+When doing so, different instances of a microservice are placed in a competing consumer relationship, where only one of the instances is expected to handle a given message.

-Steeltoe Streams models this behavior through the concept of a consumer group.
+Steeltoe Streams models this behavior through the concept of a `consumer group`.
 Streams consumer groups are similar to and inspired by Kafka consumer groups.
 Each consumer binding can configure the `spring:cloud:stream:bindings:<channelName>:group` key to specify a group name.
 For the consumers shown in the following figure, this key would be set to `spring:cloud:stream:bindings:<channelName>:group=hdfsWrite` or `spring:cloud:stream:bindings:<channelName>:group=average`.

 ![Stream Consumer Groups](./images/SCSt-groups.png)

 All groups that subscribe to a given destination receive a copy of published data, but only one member of each group receives a given message from that destination.
-By default, when a group is not specified, Streams assigns the application to an anonymous and independent single-member consumer group that is in a publish-subscribe relationship with all other consumer groups.
+By default, when a group is not specified, Streams assigns the application service to an anonymous and independent single-member consumer group that is in a publish-subscribe relationship with all other consumer groups.

 ### Durability

-As part of the opinionated application model, Streams consumer group subscriptions are durable.
+As part of the opinionated model, Streams consumer group subscriptions are durable.
-That is, Binder implementations ensure that group subscriptions are persistent and once a subscription for a group has been created, the group receives messages, even if they are sent while all applications in the group have been stopped.
+That is, Binder implementations ensure that group subscriptions are persistent and once a subscription for a group has been created, the group receives messages, even if they are sent while all services in the group have been stopped.

-In general, it is preferable to always specify a consumer group when binding an application to a given destination.
+In general, it is preferable to always specify a consumer group when binding a service to a given destination.
-When scaling up a Streams application you must specify a consumer group for each of its input bindings.
+When scaling up a Streams services you must specify a consumer group for each of its input bindings.
-Doing so prevents the application's instances from receiving duplicate messages unless that behavior is desired, which is not typical.
+Doing so prevents the service instances from receiving duplicate messages unless that behavior is desired, which is not typical.

 >Anonymous subscriptions are non-durable by nature.
-For some Binder implementations (such as RabbitMQ), it is possible to have non-durable group subscriptions.
+For some Binder implementations (such as RabbitMQ), it is possible to have non-durable group subscriptions as well.

 ### Partitioning

-Streams provides support for partitioning data between multiple instances of a given application.
+Streams provides support for partitioning data between multiple instances of a given service.
 In a partitioned scenario, the physical communication medium (such as the broker topic) is viewed as being structured into multiple partitions.
-One or more producer application instances send data to multiple consumer application instances and ensure that data identified by common characteristics are processed by the same consumer instance.
+One or more producer instances send data to multiple consumer instances and ensure that data identified by common characteristics are processed by the same consumer instance.

 Streams provides a common abstraction for implementing partitioned processing use cases in a uniform fashion.
 Partitioning can thus be used whether the broker itself is naturally partitioned (for example, Kafka) or not (for example, RabbitMQ).

 ![Stream Partitioning](./images/SCSt-partitioning.png)

-Partitioning is a critical concept in stateful processing, where it is critical (for either performance or consistency reasons) to ensure that all related data is processed together.
+Partitioning is a critical concept in stateful processing, where it is critical, for either performance or consistency reasons, to ensure that all related data is processed together.
-For example, in the time-windowed average calculation example, it is important that all measurements from any given sensor are processed by the same application instance.
+For example, in the time-windowed average calculation example, it is important that all measurements from any given sensor are processed by the same service instance.

 >To set up a partitioned processing scenario, you must configure both the data-producing and the data-consuming ends.